-Please keep in mind that if you or someone you know is struggling with an Eating Disorder, it could be critical to get help and support from a doctor or therapist who has been trained in treating Eating Disorders.
+Please keep in mind that if you or someone you know is struggling with an eating disorder, it could be critical to get help and support from a doctor or therapist who has been trained to treat Eating Disorders.
 If you’d like additional information on distinguishing between a diet mentality and Eating Disorder behaviors please visit https://www.nationaleatingdisorders.org/

 If this article resonated with you and you are interested in speaking with a compassionate professional who can help you develop a healthier relationship with food, and with your body, we invite you to book a free consultation meeting to discuss your goals… and how we can help you grow.

 P.S., If you looking for more resources on healing and repairing your self-esteem?
 We recommend starting with the Signs of Low Self-Esteem Quiz for tailored resources and recommendations.
 You can also check out our Mind Body Well-Being Collection — it’s all there for you!